-- All children attend whole school residentials and day trips/visits and shared experiences - All children have opportunity to attend whole school events e.g. 'school fair ', Harvest celebration, Christmas plays and celebrations - Large variety of after school clubs - Y5 & Y6 children trained as 'Play Leaders, in order to support peers and younger children at play & lunchtimes - Pupil Parliament are elected by peers and children can approach these with any concerns/ issues.
-Meetings are minuted and issues followed up.
-House/ Vice Captain promote engagement in in-house competitions in a range of areas including Art, IT, TT Rockstars, Sport Social interaction supported through gathering of child voice in a range of areas across the school Subject ambassadors help with assemblies, monitor &amp; complete book looks with staff subject leads.
-Arts Council focus on all creative art subjects with staff Art subject lead Participation in Headstart ARTs Lab creative wellbeing project, which promotes wellbeing of a targeted class through the Arts.
-8) The physical environment Classrooms are well-organised, well lit, well resourced and clutter free Full appreciation and provision of access requirements for all children Visually clear classrooms All areas of school are disability accessible Stimulating external play areas, including outdoor adventure area and large school field with a quiet garden area Areas of the playground designated for different activities Accessible toilets Appropriately sized tables, chairs and furniture for each class to give full access for pupils Displays in the classroom assist Timetabled group rooms for additional needs and intervention groups Quiet work areas can be accessed throughout school A 'distraction free' or personal workspace can be set up for a child as needed within the class space.
-Designated teaching rooms for identified pupils if needed Dedicated resources matched to pupils behavioural, social and learning needs with individual motivators and rewards Specialist equipment such as specialist seating/ handrails provided through the school, on the advice from therapists and health colleagues Specialist communication aids as appropriate Connect room available for children when they need any calming time or to speak to a trusted adult in a learning, encourage interaction and promote excellence in the children's work Flexible learning - inside and outside Water available in all classrooms Library accessible to all pupils comfortable location 9) Transition from year to year, setting to setting Meetings are held between the present and the next class teacher Whole school transition day at end of year Good liaison with secondary schools Secondary taster days at the beginning &amp; end of Year 6, as well as Saturdays during the summer break Close links with Sunny Corner &amp; other local pre- schools and nurseries EYFS lead visits all schools/ nurseries in Summer term Transition programme for new reception children including 'Stay and Play' after school visits with parents in Summer term School meeting for new Reception children held in July Class welcome meetings for all parents in September First individual parent meetings held in October focused on how each pupil has 'settled in' to their new class.
-1-1 visits to secondary school Extended transition arrangements arranged on individual basis with secondary schools Early identification of 'key worker/mentor' to help build familiarity (as required) Identified transition arrangements in the summer term Passport communication book/ One page profile written with students to support transition as necessary Advice from other agencies to support individual transition Early support/ TAC meetings Joint transition meetings between schools with parents/ child
+8) The physical environment Classrooms are well-organised, well lit, well resourced and clutter free.
+Full appreciation and provision of access requirements for all children Visually clear classrooms All areas of school are disability accessible Stimulating external play areas, including outdoor adventure area and large school field with a quiet garden area Areas of the playground designated for different activities.
+Accessible toilets Appropriately sized tables, chairs and furniture for each class to give full access for pupils.
+Displays in the classroom assist learning (5 Be's) and encourage interaction.
+Flexible learning - inside and outside Water available in all classrooms Library accessible to all pupils Timetabled group rooms for additional needs and intervention groups Quiet work areas including library A 'distraction free' or personal workspace can be set up for a child as needed within the class space.
+Designated teaching rooms for identified pupils Dedicated resources matched to pupils behavioural, social and learning needs with individual motivators and rewards Specialist equipment such as specialist seating provided through the school, on the advice from therapists and health colleagues Specialist communication aids as appropriate 9) Transition from year to year, setting to setting Meetings are held between the present and the next class teacher Whole school transition day at end of year Good liaison with secondary schools Secondary taster days Close links with Sunny Corner preschool Transition programme for new reception children including 'Stay and Visual cues/photographs/individual internal visits to promote positive transition.
+1-1 visits to secondary school Extended transition arrangements arranged on individual basis with secondary schools Early identification of 'key worker/mentor' to help build familiarity (as required) Identified transition in the summer term Passport communication book